sandrich/bedrock-swarm/docs/getting-started/installation.md

 # Installation

+This guide will help you get started with Bedrock Swarm.

 ## Requirements

-- Python 3.9 or higher
+- Python 3.9 or later
-- AWS account with Bedrock access
+- AWS account with access to Bedrock
 - AWS credentials configured

 ## Installation Methods